-In order to incentivize our employees following the completion of this offering, our Board adopted the 2024 Plan for employees, consultants and/or directors on April 16, 2024.
-Our named executive officers will be eligible to participate in the 2024 Plan, which we expect will become effective upon the consummation of this offering.
-We anticipate that the 2024 Plan will provide for the grant of options and stock bonuses, intended to align the interests of service providers, including our named executive officers, with those of our stockholders.
+In order to incentivize our employees following the completion of our initial public offering, our Board adopted the 2024 Plan for employees, consultants and/or directors on April 16, 2024.
+Our named executive officers are eligible to participate in the 2024 Plan.
+The 2024 Plan provides for the grant of options and stock bonuses, intended to align the interests of service providers, including our named executive officers, with those of our stockholders.